awsdocs/amazon-workspaces-administration-guide/doc_source/smart-cards.md

 ## Enabling Smart Cards for Linux WorkSpaces<a name="smart-cards-linux-workspaces"></a>

+**Note**
+Linux WorkSpaces on WorkSpaces Streaming Protocol \(WSP\) bundles are available only in the AWS GovCloud \(US\-West\) Region at this time\.
+Linux WorkSpaces on WSP currently have the following limitations:
+Clipboard, audio\-in, video\-in, and time zone redirection aren't supported\.
+Multiple monitors aren't supported\.
+You must use the WorkSpaces Windows client application to connect to Linux WorkSpaces on WSP\.

 To enable the use of smart cards on Linux WorkSpaces, you need to include a root CA certificate file in the PEM format in the WorkSpace image\.

 **To obtain your root CA certificate**